 Advanced study in the historical, social, and philosophical implications of educational practices will provide a comprehensive foundation for campus-wide and education organization leadership through innovative strategies for pedagogical planning, inclusive learning environments and technological integration.
 Substantive coursework in educational research, data analytics, and instructional design provides solid preparation and qualifications for students to engage future scholarly work.
 Our degree emphasizes development of analytical skills, acquisition of knowledge, and proficiency in affecting change in both policy and practice.
-The generalist master’s degree program does not require any certifications to be eligible for enrollment not does it provide any routes to licensure.
+The generalist master’s degree program does not require any certifications to be eligible for enrollment nor does it provide any routes to licensure.

-- Support domestic and international educational systems at the K-12 level through a deep understanding of the educational theories and principles that form the basis for historical, social, and philosophical
+- Support domestic and international educational systems at the K-12 level through a deep understanding of the educational theories and principles that form the basis for historical, social, and philosophical tenets.

-- Facilitate change within a variety of educational contexts by providing instructional leadership in the areas of educational policy, pedagogical practices and innovative solutions for inclusive learning
+- Facilitate change within a variety of educational contexts by providing instructional leadership in the areas of educational policy, pedagogical practices and innovative solutions for inclusive learning environments.

-- Resolve complex educational issues in both foreign and domestic settings through innovative problem solving and creative thinking that addresses the needs of each individual
+- Resolve complex educational issues in both foreign and domestic settings through innovative problem solving and creative thinking that addresses the needs of each individual learner.

-- Create a strategy and plan for future professional development that demonstrates the importance for life-long
+- Create a strategy and plan for future professional development that demonstrates the importance for life-long learning.